akansha0001/Digital-Supply-Chain-Product-Data-Management/README.md

 # Digital-Supply-Chain-Product-Data-Management
-Created a UI to manage the creation of new MBOM from given EBOM by overriding attributes, deleting attributes and adding a new attribute. to run this first import database in MySQL database dell.sql which contain the following table 1.login
+Created a UI to manage the creation of new MBOM from given EBOM by overriding attributes, deleting attributes and adding a new attribute.
+To run this first import database dell.sql in MySQL database dell.sql which contain the following table 1.login
       attribute: